MarynaShavlak/dev-interview-hub/src/pages/ArticlesPage/model/slices/README.md

 - `PayloadAction`: Type from Redux Toolkit defining action payload shapes.
 - `StateSchema`: Type representing the overall shape of the Redux store state.
 - `Article`, `ArticleSortField`, `ArticleView`, `ArticleCategory`: Types related to articles, including sorting fields, view types, and categories.
-- `ARTICLES_VIEW_LOCALSTORAGE_KEY`: Constant for the key used in localStorage to persist view preferences.
 - `SortOrder`: Type representing sorting order (ascending/descending).
 - `ArticlesPageSchema`: TypeScript type defining the schema for articles page state.
 - `fetchArticlesList`: Asynchronous thunk action for fetching a list of articles.